Introduction

 The importance of a motorbike hazard perception test

 Unfortunately, the road safety world is still very car-centric and there are almost no hazard resources that are specific to motorcyclists.
 Even the DVSA test that you will sit to get your licence is the same one that learner drivers sit.
-Where are the filtering hazards?
-Where is the car driver who decides to do a U-turn just as you overtake?
-They are not there, because the test was originally designed only with car drivers in mind.

 How Esitu can help